 Be on guard for yourselves and for all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.
 Acts 20:28 (NASB)

 But how does the Holy Spirit select men for leadership in a church?
 The answer is that God the Holy Spirit is the primary, responsible agent for causing a man to become spiritually mature.
 (Galatians 5:22-23; Philippians 1:6; 2:12-13; Ephesians 5:17-18).
 Without the Spirit’s work, no man would ever meet the qualifications of 1 Timothy 3:1-13 and Titus 1:5-9.
-How else can a man meet such high qualifications, have a spiritually mature wife, have children under control and who believe in Christ?
-Since salvation is the work of God, the salvation of the children is the work of the Holy Spirit and not the leader.
+How else can a man meet such high qualifications, have a spiritually mature wife, have children under control and have children who believe in Christ?
+Since salvation is the sovereign work of God, the salvation of the children is the work of the Holy Spirit and not the leader or pastor.
 This clearly teaches that the Holy Spirit prepares a man to be a leader in a church and to be qualified for ministry.
 Men who do not meet these qualifications have not been prepared by the Holy Spirit and may also be in sin and may have neglected the Word of God.

 We must remember that the ministry is not “my ministry.”
 Our ministry is a calling from God and we are His servants.
 The Holy Spirit even assigns spiritual gifts to us without asking us our preference (1 Corinthians 12:11).
 He does not ask us which set of spiritual gifts we want.
 He does not negotiate with us or check our feelings and wishes.
 It is completely His choice.
 We are His servants.
 When it becomes obvious due to sin that we are no longer qualified, we must submit to His will and leave the ministry even if God had at one time called us to serve!
 Therefore, when a church leader’s wife sins by committing adultery, he is no longer qualified to continue in the ministry.
 It is time for him to let another “Joshua” take over!